kdakan/Rest-API-with-ASP.NET-Core-2/README.md

 - Only if the resource has changed at the server, the API will serve new data with a new Cache-Control header and a new ETag header, to be cached at the cache again

 ## 17. Using HTTP cache and concurrency control:
-- We can use the Marvin.Cache.Headers package to support HTTP cache headers with ETags, and the ASP.NET Core ResponseCaching package in an ASP.NET Core application (CacheCow.Server and CacheCow.Client packages can only be used for older ASP.NET applications, not in ASP.NET Core applications)
+- We can use Marvin.Cache.Headers package to support HTTP cache headers with ETags, and the ASP.NET Core ResponseCaching package in an ASP.NET Core application (CacheCow.Server and CacheCow.Client packages can only be used for older ASP.NET applications, not in ASP.NET Core applications)
 - We can use UseHttpCacheHeaders() (before UseMVC()) inside the Startup class Configure() method, and AddHttpCacheHeaders() inside the Startup class ConfigureServices() method to support HTTP cache headers, and also provide options like the max-age seconds inside AddHttpCacheHraders()
 - We can use UseResponseCaching() (before UseHttpCacheHeaders()) inside the Startup class Configure() method, and AddResponseCaching() inside the Startup class ConfigureServices() method to support an HTTP cache store, so that our application remembers cached responses and does not serve new data and new headers on each request
 - This way, we also have an optimistic locking mechanism, a conflicting update (PUT request with an older version ETag value in its request header) will fail and receive the HTTP status code 412 Precondition Failed response from the API